Branching rules of minuscule representations via a new partial order: Other minuscule posets

-A straightforward induction on $m$ shows that the Hasse diagram of the poset $P_m=J^m([2]\times [2])$ for $m\in \N$ is as shown in Figure \ref{fig:minuscule} (c).
-In particular, the width of $P_m$ is 2 for all $m\ge 0$, which is achieved by a unique antichain of size 2.
-Part (iii) then follows from Remark \ref{rmk:basics} (i).

-The cases $k = 0$ and $k = 1$ of parts (iv) and (v) are again covered by Remark \ref{rmk:basics} (i).
-Direct computation shows that if $P = J^2([2] \times [3])$, then the width of $P$ is $2$ and $\cala_2(P)$ is isomorphic to the poset $J^3([2]\times[2])$, which completes the proof of (iv).
-Direct computation also shows that if $P = J^3([2] \times [3])$, then the width of $P$ is 3, that $\cala_3(P)$ is the singleton poset, and that $\cala_2(P)$ is isomorphic to $P$; see Figure \ref{fig:e7iso}.
-This completes the proof of (v).

-Recall that the singleton poset, posets of the form $J(P)$ where $P$ is a finite poset, and products of distributive lattices are distributive lattices, as are posets of the form $\calc(n,k)$ (by Corollary \ref{cor:J}).
+Recall that the singleton poset, posets of the form $J(P)$ where $P$ is a finite poset, and products of distributive lattices are distributive lattices, as are the binomial posets $\calc(n,k)$ by Remark \ref{rmk:symmetry}.
 By (i)--(v), every poset of the form $\cala_k(P)$ where $P$ is a minuscule poset has one of the forms described above, and (vi) follows. \end{proof}